alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 Below are the estimated difficulty and discrimination estimates for each item of the SWLS from the unconstrained graded response model.
-Each row beginning with SWLS1 represents item j (j = 1, . . . , 5) with each column beginning with Extrmt1 presents the point on the  scale where an individual with estimated ability, ˆ, has 50% probability of endorsing that particular category.
+Each row beginning with SWLS1 represents item j (j = 1, . . . , 5) with each column beginning with Extrmt1 presents the point on the $\tha scale where an individual with estimated ability, ˆ, has 50% probability of endorsing that particular category.
 For instance, consider the value 0.340 corresponding to SWLS3 and Extrmt5.
 This point is the estimated  value at which a respondent has a 50% probability of endorsing a